JandyTenedora/ShoppingBasket/README.md

 This will execute all the unit and property-based tests defined in the project.

 ## Modules and Classes
 The modules and class structure depend on the branch/tag currently being used.
-In the tag titled 'mvp' is a simple base scala application which uses a class injection to handle the introduction of new discounts should they be introduced in the future.
+In the tag titled `mvp` is a simple base scala application which uses a class injection to handle the introduction of new discounts should they be introduced in the future.

 ### ER Diagram: MVP (base scala)
 ![ER Diagram](docs/Shopping-Basket-ER.png)

 ### ER Diagram: Akka-MVP (Scala, Akka, Runs Locally)
-In the tag akka-mvp-local is an implementation of the shopping basket using the Akka framework to achieve concurrency and parallelism in the application of discounts at the item level.
+In the tag `akka-mvp-local` is an implementation of the shopping basket using the Akka framework to achieve concurrency and parallelism in the application of discounts at the item level.
 ![ER Diagram](docs/Shopping-Basket-Akka-ER.png)

 ### DiscountProvider